It’s A Kind Of Magic – Why Love Truly Is Sorcery And Marriage Is The Ultimate Magical Ritual

 The trouble doesn’t stop once you’re in love though.
 Little words and actions and omissions take on meanings that can cripple you or make you giddy with elation.
 You become at once stronger and yet indescribably vulnerable.
 It’s no wonder that people talk about “Keeping the magic alive” in a relationship.

 That special person stepping outside the magic circle and saying “It’s Over” can destroy the other person’s life, sometimes permanently.
-If some random person, or even someone you knew quite well, walked up to you and said, the worst it would make you feel would be puzzled or mildly uncomfortable.
+Well, maybe not permanently but for a long old while.
+If some random person, or even someone you knew quite well, walked up to you and said “It’s Over”, the worst it would make you feel would be puzzled or mildly uncomfortable.
 It wouldn’t bring your world crashing down about your ears.
 That’s the paranormal nature of love.

 Ritual Magicians regard the Catholic Mass as one of the most powerful magical rituals there is.
 Stolen consecrated communion hosts are much prized amongst those who practice subverted forms of the magical arts.
 In a Catholic Mass, the communion wafer is literally transformed into the Body of Christ, despite the fact that it quite clearly remains a wafer.
 Which doesn’t really make much sense if you think about it for very long.
 Then again, nothing makes sense over a long enough time frame.
 It all depends on how long you are willing to think about it.
 Anything becomes nonsense if you consider it for a lengthy enough period of time.